Weeshlow/Trojan.VEx.Win32/OPEN/README.md

 This is Where You Download The Executable or The Zipped Version Of The Master.
 This Virus Was Inspired By A Lot Of Other Ones.

-Make Sure If You Want The Destructive One Download Visual Studio and Install C# Frameworks Visual Studio Link : https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Community&rel=15 This is The Free Version.
+Make Sure If You Want To Open The Source Download Visual Studio and Install C# Frameworks Visual Studio Link : https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Community&rel=15 This is The Free Version.